pombase/website/src/docs/documentation/phenotype-data-bulk-upload-format.md

 For protein-coding genes, number nucleotide residues from 1 starting with the A of the initiator ATG.

+For histones, amino acid residue numbering assumes that the initiator methionine is removed.

 Allele type (col. 11) | Example allele description (col. 3) | Notes
 ----------------------|-------------------------------------|------
 amino acid mutation | S123A | use one-letter code; if more than one change, separate with comma(s)